ayoseg/wh-test/README.md

 - To clean, setup and install dependencies using the command listed
-    - $ mvn clean install
+    - $ mvn clean install -DskipTests=true

 - To run the tests
     - $ mvn -Dbrowser=chrome test